sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Rate: controls the LFO rate in time or bars.
 * Operator: add, multiply, stack, etc. See Modulation System.
 * Min/max: controls min/max output value, can also be used to invert the signal.
+* Phase: phase offset for periodic generators or starting point for free-running random.
+* Steps: step count for random generators, stair-stepping for all others (set to 1 for continuous).
 * Mode: selects the waveform.<br/>
 Various (combined) trigonometric functions, saw/tri/sqr, and uniform and gaussian distributed random generators.<br/>
 "Random" generates static noise while "Smooth" generates smooth noise based on<br/>